 It was only later, in bed that night, that the father started laughing.
 His wife looked at him as if he were mad and asked him what was so funny.

-This entry is part of Jack Rusher’s journal, originally published February 10th, 2005, in New York.
+This entry is part of Jack Rusher’s archive, originally published February 10th, 2005, in New York.